ugatenio/micropy/README.md

 # micropy
 ## Description:
-`micropy` is a python packeage for creating and accessing micro service.
+`micropy` is a python packeage for creating and accessing micro services.

 ## Status:
 `poc`